nightroman/FarNet/FSharpFar/README.md

 ***
 ## Installation

-FSharpFar requires .NET Framework 4.5+.
+FSharpFar requires .NET Framework 4.5+ and FarNet.
-F# itself does not have to be installed.
+F# or anything else does not have to be installed.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)